 It would be unfair to expect a ton out of your employees without telling them exactly what you want out of them.
 Therefore, it is important to define goals for your staff.
 Clearly defined goals help your restaurant staff to stay focused, and work towards complete that goal.

 All great leaders have always led by examples.
 A restaurant functions no differently.
 The owner’s presence is integral to the success of the restaurant, and also helps keep up morale and energy of the staff.
-This article will help you increase your restaurant staff efficiency.

 9. Encourage Communication